jinghul/FindTune/README.md

 - Node
 - MongoDB

-Currently not deployed, test using the command
+Currently not deployed, test using the command: `node src/app.js`
-> node src/app.js